pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-structuring-pulumi-projects/index.md

 This is the third post in a series of blog posts focused on Zephyr Archaeotech Emporium---our fictional company---and their use of Pulumi to manage their online retail store.
 In the first post, you saw how Zephyr initially decided to go with a single Pulumi project for managing deployments of their online retail store application.
 In this post, you'll see how Zephyr's use of Pulumi evolves as their company grows and evolves.<!--more-->

 The [first blog post](/blog/iac-recommended-practices-code-organization-and-stacks/) in the Zephyr series specifically mentions that the series will show "how Zephyr's use of Pulumi evolves as the company grows and their online retail store application changes to accommodate their growth."
-While the ultimate goal of this series is to discuss recommended practices for using Pulumi to manage a fairly complex containerized application, it's important to note that these recommended practices can and will change over time as the organizations using Pulumi also change and evolve.
+While the ultimate goal of this series is to discuss recommended practices for using Pulumi to manage a fairly complex containerized application, it's important to note that many recommended practices are "point in time" recommendations---and they will change over time as the companies using Pulumi also change.
+This blog post is an example of that evolution in action: what was right for Zephyr while they were smaller may not be right for Zephyr when they are larger.

 Here are links to all the blog posts in the series (entries below that are not linked are planned but haven't yet been published---this will get updated as new posts are published):